This post contains some links through which I can earn affiliate commission. All opinions are my own.

 I love how the book is written, interweaving traditional stories and moving from one place to another (Egypt, Mesopotamia, Lower Africa, India, China and back to Egypt), showing the relationships and interactions between different civilizations.
 And I also love how the writing style draws my son in.

-On the other hand, when we first began the passages were rather long for my son.
+But while overall I love this curriculum, there are a few things that could be better.
+When we first began the passages were rather long for my son.
 I had to break up the sections into smaller bits, since he has a short attention span for listening to long texts without many pictures.
 Oh, yes, the lack of pictures was a problem for us...but one which we have been able to remedy with illustrations from library books or pictures found online.

 I will be posting about our Story of the World lessons soon, and will link those on my other Story of the World post here to make them easy to find.
 We only got through the first six chapters last years (for various reasons...a late start, intentionally slow progress, illness, etc.).
 But this year our local Co-op is covering this same volume of Story of the World, and we are excited to be doing this with a group, so I will be sharing what we do there as well.
 In co-op we will be doing two chapters a week...a very different pace than I originally took with my son!
 But his attention span has grown a lot this year so I think he'll do ok with it.
 I look forward to sharing our journey with you all!